wp-plugins/football-pool/readme.txt

 * Users have charts where their scores are plotted.
 And they can compare themselves to other players.
 (Only available if Highcharts chart API is downloaded seperately, see Help for details).
 * Several widgets and shortcodes to display info from the championship or the pool.
 * Extra info pages for venues and teams.
+* Extensible via filters and actions.

 **Translations**

-At the moment the plugin is available in English, Dutch, Spanish, French, Danish, German, Albanian and (partly in) Polish.
 If someone wants to help translate the plugin in another language, or make the existing translations better ;), please contact me at wordpressfootballpool [at] gmail [dot] com.
 The <a href="http://wordpress.org/extend/plugins/football-pool/faq/">FAQ</a> contains information on how to use a different language.
+Available languages in the plugin can be found on the "<a href="http://wordpress.org/plugins/football-pool/other_notes/">Other notes</a>" tab.

 **Other things**